Home » Email Perception: I’m Being Ignored! (You are, and it’s on purpose!)

 Site Visitor

-The first thing to check is if your emails are getting through.
-Run your email address through MXTool’s Email Heath Checker.
+It’s possible that your emails are being directed to their junk or spam folder.
+So let’s first check if your emails are getting through.
+Run your email address through MXTool’s Email Health Checker.
 If no problems are indicated, read on.

 The short answer?